Making a Comeback After a Fall

 Crumbling is when you make choices that contribute to the problem.
 You might be going through the motions and saying all the right things.
 But you’re not sincerely trying to reach the actual outcome of sobriety.
 Instead, you find excuses that soothe your ego, avoid accountability, and create opportunities for more poor choices.
 The danger is that as soon as you allow yourself even one exception, you start to repeat that exception over and over.
 The exception becomes the rule.
 Every time you crumble, it puts your mind into an impulsive, careless state where you consider cheating even more.
 And you can’t make any progress while you’re in this mindset.

-The good news is that getting your mind in the right place is a commitment you can actually keep.
 You might be hesitant if you’ve made larger-than-life commitments before, only to break them.
-But by understanding the difference between cheating and weakness, you will realize that even though it takes time to overcome an addiction, it’s always possible to refrain from cheating.
+But the good news is that getting your mind in the right place is a commitment you can keep.
+By understanding the difference between cheating and weakness, you will realize that even though it takes time to overcome an addiction, it’s always possible to refrain from cheating.
 In fact, cheating is only defined as cheating because it’s based on poor thinking and choices that you could have avoided.
 Likewise, doing your best, however imperfectly, is always an option.
-So make an unconditional commitment to be honest, do your best, learn from your mistakes, and refrain from needless cheating.
+So make an unconditional commitment to do the things that are always possible: be honest, do your best, learn from your mistakes, and refrain from needless cheating.
 And don’t be discouraged if your journey is gradual and imperfect.
-The depth of your sincerity will carry you through the challenging journey to transform your character.
+The depth of your sincerity will carry you through this challenging journey to transform your character.

 A Winning Strategy